BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ## Mains electricity

 BrewPi heating elements work at 230 / 240 V AC.
 How the elements are connected to your mains depends on where you live.
-In this section we talk you through the three main configurations and show you how to determine the maximum power of the heating element you can connect safely.
+In this section we talk you through the three main configurations and show you how to determine the maximum current and power of the heating element you can connect safely.
 When unsure about the details of your mains, consult a local electrician.

 ### Single phase

 With the exception of North- and Central-America most residential mains outlets worldwide are single phase outlets operating at 230V AC.
-With single phase outlets, the heating element is connected between the phase (L) and neutral (N) wire, see figure.
+With single phase outlets, the heating element is connected between the phase (L) and neutral (N) wire.

 ![1-Phase power](../images/1-phase.svg)